Chudasama dynasty: History

 The Chudasama dynasty were in constant conflict with the Chaulukyas.
 Hemachandra states that Mularaja of the Chaulukya dynasty fought against Graharipu, the ruler of Junagadh, to protect the pilgrims going to Prabhas Patan.

 There are no known inscriptions of the period before Mandalika I. Still, it is certain that they had established their rule in the Saurashtra region before Mularaja came to power in Anahilavada because literary sources tell of battles between Chudasama kings and Chaulukya kings; Mularaja and Jayasimha Siddharaja.
 A Vanthali inscription records Mandalika, a king whose kingdom was captured by Jagatsimha, a feudatory of Chaulukya king Viradhavala.
-This Mandalika king must be another Mandalika king mentioned in latter half genealogy.
-As Viradhavala is known to live in VS 1288, he must be assigned the same date.
+This Mandalika king must be another Mandalika mentioned in the latter half of the genealogy.
+As Viradhavala is known to have lived in VS 1288, he must be assigned the same date.
 As another Vanthali inscription date VS 1346, it must have been under the Jagatsimha's family till then.
 It seems that a later Chudasama king Mandalika regained Vanthali when Chaulukya rule weakened.
 So the later genealogy starts from him in later inscriptions.
 The Chudasamas continued to rule till VS 1527 (1472 CE) when they were defeated by Sultan Mahmud Begada.
 As inscriptions says about their resistance to Gujarat Sultans, it can be said that they were the most powerful dynasty in Saurashtra region at that time.

 Coins

-Based on historical records, it is known that the coins known as Kodis, Karshapan or Pan, Vishopak, Dram and Rupak were used in Chudasama domains.
-Eighty Kodis were equal to one Karshapan and sixteen Karshapan were equal to one Dram.
-One Dram was equal to twenty Vishopak.
+Based on historical records, it is known that the coins known as kodis, karshapan or pan, vishopak, dram and rupak were used in Chudasama domains.
+Eighty kodis were equal to one karshapan and sixteen karshapan were equal to one dram.
+One dram was equal to twenty vishopak.